Why Prince William Will Never Be King Before Prince Charles

 Not even low approval ratings can change the line of succession.

 It’s no secret that Prince Charles isn’t the most popular member of the royal family.
 In fact, a recent poll showed that he is everyone’s least favorite royal.
 And if you’ve been watching “The Crown” on Netflix, let’s just say you might agree.

-Now rumors are circling online and in tabloids that Queen Elizabeth II wants to disregard the line of succession and make Prince William and Kate Middleton the next King and Queen of England, instead of Prince Charles and Camilla, Duchess of Cornwall.
+Now rumors are circulating online and in tabloids that Queen Elizabeth II wants to disregard the line of succession and make Prince William and Kate Middleton the next King and Queen of England, instead of Prince Charles and Camilla, Duchess of Cornwall.
 While that decision probably wouldn’t be met with much resistance from the public, it’s simply not true.
 Find out 10 other royal family myths that are totally false.

 Even if the Queen wanted to change her successor, she doesn’t have the power to do so.
 It’s against the law, specifically the 1701 Act of Settlement, which requires that a monarch’s heir must be a direct successor and a Protestant.
 Prince Charles fits the bill on both accounts.
-Since Parliament instituted that act (and the Queen has no power over political laws) Parliament would need to be the one to change it.
+Since Parliament instituted that act (and since the Queen has no power over political laws) Parliament would need to be the one to change it.
 And if British Parliament and the American government have anything in common, it’s that both take a very long time to pass new laws.